ayebear/cells/README.md

   * This is specified as a list of colors in #RGB or #RRGGBB format
   * The first color is used for dead cells, and the rest of the colors are used for live cells
   * Each generation a cell is still live, it will switch to the next color.
 Once it reaches the last color, it will stay that color until it dies.

-### Future plans

-#### Planned for v0.5.x:
-* Make a slider for changing simulation speed
-  * Get rid of the 3 speed buttons
-* Use a list box instead of buttons for the colors
-  * This way you could have any amount of color palettes and could scroll through them
-* Improve selection boxes (so they don't move after resizing them)
-* Add icons to buttons, possibly remove their text
-* Restrict panning so you don't end up somewhere that you don't see anything
-* Have a full-screen mode (togglable on runtime, would need to re-create the window)
-* Have "smooth" zooming, so it zooms over a short period of time instead of instantly
-* Add some kind of list box or dropdown that shows all of the preset rules and their names
-  * Will need to update the config to have the names of the rules

-#### Planned for future releases:
-* Figure out a way to have a completely dynamic board size so that everything is unlimited
-  * Along with this would be a new algorithm that could be more efficient

 Controls